abeiro/HerikaServer/Mid-Long term memory.md

 So now we have summary of previous conversations and it's not necessary to include dialogue lines from summarized dialogue lines.
 To track if dialogue line in `speech` table was already summarized I added column `summarized`.

 To store conversations summaries I created table `conversations_summaries`.
 It has for now 3 fields `conversationid`, `summary` and `participants`(to track who was involved in this conversation and later now to which characters add this context).
+I probably had to add gamets, to be able to order them in chronologicle order.

 ## Next steps